-You can get a copy of any licensing report from either the Administrator of your group home or it from the local licensing office.
+You can get a copy of any licensing report from either the Administrator of your crisis nursery or from your local licensing regional office.

 What happens if we have to move to another location or we want to add another facility?